*(This is not financial advise)

 • Do not dollar cost average(DCA) more than a total of two positions against a trend so as not to be cut by trying a catch a falling knife.

-• Not because the market opens up high does not mean it is going up.
+• Because the market opens up high does not mean it is going up.

 • Do not chase a trend especially after the move has happened.

-• Do not be quick to make trade, take time to watch the direction of the market and look for setups.
+• Do not be quick to make a trade, take time to watch the direction of the market, be patient, and look for the right market setups that are likely to be profitable.

 • Do not trade everyday, look for market setups that puts risk reward in your favor.